 The Cheboygan River watershed includes three of the twenty largest inland lakes in the state (Burt, Mullett, and Black), as well as other large lakes over 1,000 acres in size including Pickerel-Crooked and Douglas lakes.
 These lakes are primarily managed through habitat protection and angling regulations that are protective of the fish populations within those lakes (See Biological Communities).
-Lake sturgeon fishing is currently limited in the watershed to a 5-fish total winter season on Black Lake, where the primary method of take is by spear.
+On Black Lake, there is a regulated winter fishing season for lake sturgeon with limited harvest, where the primary method of take is by spear.
 Burt and Mullett lakes support good populations of rainbow trout (steelhead) and brown trout, which migrate into the Sturgeon River, Pigeon River, and other tributaries for spawning.